aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/monitor/progress/_index.md

 - event
 ---

-Aspose.OCR for .NET allows you to [batch process](/ocr/net/batch-recognition/) multiple images, process all images from archives and folders, and extract texts from [multi-page documents](/ocr/net/recognition/).
-These operations can take a significant amount of time and may cause the end user to think that recognition is stuck due to some error.

-The library exposes the [`Aspose.OCR.AsposeOcr.OcrProgress`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/ocrprogress/) event, which is raised when a page or file from a batch is processed.
+Aspose.OCR for .NET exposes the [`Aspose.OCR.AsposeOcr.OcrProgress`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/ocrprogress/) event, which is raised when a page or file from a batch is processed.
 You can implement an event listener and report progress even in case of [multi-threaded](/ocr/net/multithreading/) recognition.

+The event handler not only reports information about the processed file during [batch processing](/ocr/net/batch-recognition/) of multiple images, but also reports information about the stage of recognition/processing of each individual image.

 ```csharp
 Aspose.OCR.AsposeOcr recognitionEngine = new Aspose.OCR.AsposeOcr();